jkyberneees/low-http-server/README.md

 	reply.send('hello')
 })

-app.listen(3000, (sock) => { // Note: you cannot do server.listen, as Fastify apparently needs to modify things
+app.listen(3000, '0.0.0.0', (sock) => { // Note: you cannot do server.listen, as Fastify apparently needs to set some things
 	if (sock) console.log('listening')
 })
 ```